MetalBlockchain/metal-wallet/README.md

 1. Clone the repo `git clone https://github.com/MetalBlockchain/metal-wallet.git`
 2. Go to root of the project `cd metal-wallet`
-3. Install javascript dependencies with `yarn install`.
+3. Install javascript dependencies with `npm install`.
 ## Running The Project

 In order for the wallet to work, it needs the Metal network to operate on.
 By default the wallet will connect to the Metal mainnet.

 1. If you want to connect to a local network, make sure you have installed and able to run a MetalGo node properly.
-2. Run the project with hot reloading `yarn dev`
+2. Run the project with hot reloading `npm run dev`

 When you go to the website on your browser, you might get a warning saying "Site is not secure".
 This is because we are signing our own SSL Certificates.
 Please ignore and continue to the website.

 ## Deployment

-1. Compile and minify to have a production ready application with `yarn build`.
+1. Compile and minify to have a production ready application with `npm run build`.
 2. Serve from the `/dist` directory.

 ## Changing the Network